 Reimagining Static and Dynamic Spaces

-A practical strategy to unlock the potential of under-expressway spaces is to divide them into smaller zones, each tailored for varied uses.
+A practical strategy to unlock the potential of under-flyover spaces is to divide them into smaller zones, each tailored for varied uses.
 By segmenting long, linear structures into distinct areas—such as recreational zones, markets, or event spaces—it becomes possible to offer diverse experiences that cater to the dynamic needs of the community.
 This ensures the spaces remain functional and vibrant, adapting to both their physical environment and the people they serve.

 Examples of Reuse